 - Determine the level of service to provide.Decide how available the directory data needs to be to client applications, and design the architecture accordingly.
 How available the directory needs to be affects how data are replicated and how chaining policies are configured to connect data stored on remote servers.

-- Identify a data master.A data master contains the primary source for directory data.
+- Identify a data supplier.A data supplier contains the primary source for directory data.
 This data might be mirrored to other servers for load balancing and recovery purposes.
-For each piece of data, determine its data master.
+For each piece of data, determine its data supplier.

 - Determine data ownership.For each piece of data, determine the person responsible for ensuring that the data is up-to-date.